dreispt/anygrate/README.rst

 If you're using the `buildout recipe <http://pypi.python.org/pypi/anybox.recipe.openerp>`_ it should look like this::

     ../bin/start_openerp -u all -d targetdb --stop-after-init

-You may also remove duplicate internal sequences right from the web interface (menu Settings/Technical/Sequences&Identifiers/Sequences).

 Understanding errors